cwcyau/group-information/README.md

 ## About Me

-As a senior academic, I have a numnber of university and national roles:
+As a senior academic, I have a number of university and national roles:

-- [Health Data Research UK] Deputy Director for Capacity Building
+- [Health Data Research UK](https://www.hdruk.ac.uk/) Deputy Director for Capacity Building
 - [MHRA](https://www.gov.uk/government/organisations/medicines-and-healthcare-products-regulatory-agency) Scientific Advisor